oxygenxml/dim/README.md

 your own style guide - in case you do not have one already.
 This was contributed by [Comtech Services](http://www.comtech-serv.com)

-* Library of generic rules, defined as Schematorn abstract patters
+* Library of generic rules, defined as Schematron abstract patters

 * XSLT script that will generate a Schematron file that contains all the rules defined in the style guide topics, each with a link that points back so the